WB4755R

 PREREQUISITES: None

-CONTACT INFORMATION: NYC STD Prevention Training Center, nycptc@cumc.columbia.edu
+CONTACT INFORMATION: NYC STI Prevention Training Center, nycptc@cumc.columbia.edu

 ACCREDITATION STATEMENTS:

-In support of improving patient care, this activity has been planned and implemented by Centers for Disease Control and Prevention and The NYC STD Prevention Training Center.
+In support of improving patient care, this activity has been planned and implemented by Centers for Disease Control and Prevention and the New York City Sexually Transmitted Infection Prevention Training Center.
 The Centers for Disease Control and Prevention is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team

 CME: The Centers for Disease Control and Prevention designates this enduring activity for a maximum of 0.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.